DonNinja/YouTube-Chapter-Pauser/README.md

 ## Future features

-- Allowing users to set a custom stop time, and choose what chapter they want to finish
+- Allowing users to set a timer, and choose what chapter they want to pause after.

 ## Install